POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cdocument-class.md

 ### <a name="remarks"></a>Uwagi

-## <a name="cdocumentonrichpreviewtextcolorchanged"></a><a name="onrichpreviewtextcolorchanged"></a>CDocument::OnRichPreviewTextColorChanged
+## <a name="cdocumentonrichpreviewtextcolorchanged"></a><a name="onrichpreviewtextcolorchanged"></a> CDocument:: OnRichPreviewTextColorChanged

-Wywoływana po zmianie koloru tekstu Podglądu sformatowania.
+Wywoływana, gdy kolor tekstu sformatowanego podglądu został zmieniony.

 ```
 virtual void OnRichPreviewTextColorChanged();